milgron/portfolio/content/en/ui-ux.md

 My experience includes:

-* Creating interfaces for complex data management and designing microinteractions that elevate the user experience.
+* Designing and implementing interfaces across diverse industries, from fintech to e-commerce, always prioritizing the balance between functionality and development time.
-* Developing surveys and analyzing user feedback to inform design decisions.
+* Creating efficient data visualization solutions that simplify complex information while maintaining usability.
-* Producing design systems to unify communication and interfaces for both internal and client products.
+* Developing surveys and conducting user research to validate design decisions and optimize time-to-market.
-* Product design for various purposes and scales of use.
+* Building scalable design systems that accelerate development while maintaining consistency across products.
-* Organizing and executing cross-company workshops to establish priorities and conceptualize product areas.
+* Leading cross-functional workshops to align business goals with user needs and technical constraints.
-* Founding innovative design methodologies in corporate environments.
+* Establishing agile design methodologies that improve team collaboration and delivery speed.

-Each project is an opportunity to merge aesthetics and functionality, creating interfaces that are not only visually appealing but also intuitive and efficient.
+Each project is an opportunity to find the sweet spot between aesthetics, functionality, and development efficiency.
+My focus is on creating interfaces that not only look great but also deliver measurable business value within realistic timeframes.